Yanjie-Li/data-and-code-for-fps/README.md

 ## rastimagelist.rds

 **Description:** The 'rastimagelist.rds' dataset consists of a list of raster images for various spectral bands or vegetation indices.
 It is stored in the RDS format.
+## code File Descriptions
+1. **GWAS CODE.R**

+   **Description:** The `GWAS CODE.R` file contains code for performing Genome-Wide Association Studies (GWAS) on the provided dataset using the VIs as PBWAS.
+GWAS is a statistical method used to identify genetic variants associated with particular traits or phenotypes.
+The code involves data preprocessing and possibly statistical analysis of significant genetic markers.
+The output may include p-values, effect sizes, and significant genetic loci associated with specific traits.

+2. **data extraction.R**

+   **Description:** The `data extraction.R` file includes code for extracting and preprocessing specific data from the provided datasets.
+It involve filtering, cleaning, and aggregating data to create subsets or summaries required for further analysis.
+This script is crucial for preparing the data for subsequent tasks such as PBWAS or correlation analysis.

+3. **correlation of PS selection function.R**

+   **Description:** The `correlation of PS selection function.R` file contains code for computing PS using the GS methods.

+For any code and data related issues, please contact aj7105@gmail.com